keriganmarketing/medlicense/user/pages/04.licensure-information/licensing-articles-and-information/medical-board-of-california-furloughs-due-to-budget-deficits/item.md

         route: /_partials/_state-licensure-requirements
 enablefeatureboxes: false
 date: '08/10/2009 11:43 am'
-googletitle: 'Medical Board of California - Furloughs Due to Budget Deficits'
+googletitle: 'California - Furloughs Due to Budget Deficits'
-googledesc: 'Physicians now have a 4 months wait for the Medical Board of California to review applications once submitted to the Board.
-This means that the licensure process for California will now run 4 to 8 months depending on the physician, yes answers to the application, and the educational back ground of the physician. '
+googledesc: "Physicians now have a 4 months wait for the Medical Board of California to review applications once submitted.
+This means that the licensure process for California will now run 4 to 8 months depending on the physician, answers to the application, and the educational back ground of the physician. \r\n"
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
-twittertitle: 'Medical Board of California - Furloughs Due to Budget Deficits'
+twittertitle: 'California - Furloughs Due to Budget Deficits'
-twitterdescription: 'Physicians now have a 4 months wait for the Medical Board of California to review applications once submitted to the Board.
-This means that the licensure process for California will now run 4 to 8 months depending on the physician, yes answers to the application, and the educational back ground of the physician. '
+twitterdescription: "Physicians now have a 4 months wait for the Medical Board of California to review applications once submitted.
+This means that the licensure process for California will now run 4 to 8 months depending on the physician, answers to the application, and the educational back ground of the physician. \r\n"
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false